skullface/beauty-under-capitalism/index.md

 layout: home
 ---

-Self-care is important.

-Capitalism is inescapable.

-Vote with your wallet.

-Support independent business owners of color from marginalized genders.
+Vote with your wallet when shopping for your beauty and self-care products using our lists.
+Give your money to independent business owners of color from marginalized genders.